Each day you care for your skin. No blemish escapes your notice. Now, your skin begins hardening or flaking.

 2. Morphea is a form of localized scleroderma, characterized by waxy patches on the skin of varying sizes, shapes, and color.
 Skin beneath patches can thicken.
 The patches may enlarge or shrink, and often disappear spontaneously.
 Morphea usually appears between the ages of 20 and 50, but is often seen in young children.

 3. Linear scleroderma is a form of localized scleroderma that frequently begins as a streak or line of hardened, waxy skin on an arm or leg or on the forehead.
 Sometimes it forms a long crease on the head or neck, referred to as en coup de sabre because it resembles a saber or sword wound.
-Linear scleroderma tends to penetrate through deeper layers of the skin, and sometimes affects the motion of the joints, which lie underneath.
-Linear scleroderma usually develops in childhood, where the growth of involved limbs is compromised.
+Linear scleroderma tends to penetrate through deeper layers of the skin.
+It sometimes affects the motion of the joints, which lie underneath.
+Linear scleroderma oftn develops in childhood, where the growth of involved limbs is compromised.

 There are two major recognized patterns that the illness can take—diffuse or limited disease.
 In diffuse scleroderma, skin thickening occurs more rapidly and involves more skin areas than in limited disease.
 In addition, people with diffuse scleroderma have a higher risk of developing “sclerosis” or fibrous hardening of the internal organs.